What happened that day?

 ... to the farmer, coming in for the day, the city was an extension of his farm.
 The people he recognized in the streets and hotel, were, like himself, ‘in from the country'; those he sought out in his usual haunts, at the saleyards, the banks, the shops, the law offices, the stock and station agencies, were deeply concerned with people from the country.

 In 1938 the Somersets became co-directors of New Zealand's first community centre, established in Feilding.
-Crawford contributed to the Making New Zealand series (1940), and wrote other works, including Child nutrition in a rural community (1941) and a school bulletin, The dairy farm (1947).
-In 1947 he was appointed senior lecturer in the Department of Education of Victoria University College.
+Crawford contributed to the Making New Zealand series (1940) and wrote other works, including Child nutrition in a rural community (1941) and a school bulletin, The dairy farm (1947).
+In 1947 he was appointed senior lecturer in education at Victoria University College.
 During the 1950s he undertook further visits to Oxford, which resulted in ‘Littledene revisited', published along with the original book as Littledene: patterns of change (1974).
 Gwen, meanwhile, became a leading figure in the playcentre movement.

 Further information